-PMI unveils the MENA Construction Talent Gap Report highlighting urgent workforce challenges
+PMI unveils the MENA construction talent gap report highlighting urgent workforce challenges

 PHOTO

-Dubai, United Arab Emirates - The Project Management Institute (PMI) has released its latest report, "The Construction Project Management Talent Gap", shedding light on a significant workforce shortage threatening the MENA region's ability to deliver critical infrastructure projects by 2035.
-According to the report, the region is projected to require up to 330,794 construction project management professionals under a high-growth scenario by 2035, marking a 32% increase in projected demand compared to 2025 levels.
+Cairo, Egypt - The Project Management Institute (PMI) has released its latest report, “The Construction Project Management Talent Gap”, shedding light on a significant workforce shortage threatening the MENA region’s ability to deliver critical infrastructure projects by 2035.
+According to the report, the region is projected to require up to 330,794 construction project management professionals under a high-growth scenario by F2035, marking a 32% increase in projected demand compared to 2025 levels.
 However, the talent gap could leave MENA with a shortfall of 111,737 professionals, potentially stalling ambitious regional projects unless decisive actions are taken to address recruitment, development, and retention challenges.

 As MENA countries continue to make transformative investments in infrastructure, energy transition, and sustainable urban development, including UAE’s smart cities, KSA’s Vision 2030, and Egypt’s mega-projects, bridging this talent gap will be vital to maintaining momentum and delivering projects on time and budget.